B'nai B'rith Center for Jewish Culture: B'nai B'rith Klutznick National Jewish Museum® and B'nai B'rith Archives

 The National Jewish Museum®

-First established in 1957 in the B'nai B'rith Phillip and Ethel Klutznick Exhibit Hall, the B’nai B’rith Klutznick National Jewish Museum includes the wide-ranging selection of art and artifacts currently installed at B'nai B'rith's 2020 K Street offices.
+First established in 1957 in the B'nai B'rith Phillip and Ethel Klutznick Exhibit Hall, the B’nai B’rith Klutznick National Jewish Museum includes collection highlights currently installed at B'nai B'rith's 1120 20th Street offices.

-Appointments for visits and tours are arranged in advance by calling 202-857-6647 or
+Appointments for visits and tours may be arranged in advance by calling 202-857-6647 or

-Design for the Abell Synagogue Asher window, Hadassah University Medical Center, Jerusalem, 1962
+Design for the "Asher" window, Hadassah University Medical Center, Jerusalem, 1962

-The Philip Lax Archive (B'nai B'rith Archives) illuminates the story of B'nai B'rith's impact on American and European Jewish history from its inception in 1843 until the present.
+The B'nai B'rith Archives illuminate the story of B'nai B'rith's impact on American and European Jewish history from its inception in 1843 until the present.
 The archive's thousands of manuscripts, charters, medals, letters, memorabilia and other artifacts are now accesible to researchers at its new home, Cincinnati's American Jewish Archives.

-In 2006, the creation of the B'nai B'rith Holocaust-Related Materials Collection was made possible by a generous grant from the Conference on Jewish Material Claims Against Germany, Inc. — Rabbi Israel Miller Fund for Shoah Research, Documentation and Education.
+In 2006, the creation of the B'nai B'rith Holocaust and Related Materials Collection was made possible by a generous grant from the Conference on Jewish Material Claims Against Germany, Inc. — Rabbi Israel Miller Fund for Shoah Research, Documentation and Education.
 This collection adds significant new dimensions to Holocaust scholarship.

 Inquiries about the Archives can be submitted through the AJA web site, www.AmericanJewishArchives.org.